alanfgates/dtest/README.md

 dtest.docker.dockercontainerclient.dockerpath | Path to the docker executable | `/usr/local/bin/docker`

 ### Profile Configuration
-Each profile is controlled by a `dtest.yaml` file.
+Each profile is controlled by a Yaml file.
+The name of this file will be *profile*.yaml, where *profile* is the name of the profile.
 This file controls what code is checked out, what tests are run, and how those tests are split up.

 #### Entries
-The entries are presented here, with nesting in the list representing nesting in `dtest.yaml`.
-There are also multiple examples in the source code, with Hive having some very complex `dtest.yaml` files.
+The entries are presented here, with nesting in the list representing nesting in the Yaml file.
+There are also multiple examples in the source code, with Hive having some very complex Yaml files.
 * `baseImage`: Base docker image to use.
 Currently supported values are `centos`, `ubuntu`, or `debian`.
 These can also include a version number if desired.  **Required**
 * `requiredPackages`: A list of required packages that should be installed for your build to work.